 from the neighbor and will be restricted on the neighboring side.

-It is difficult for me to assume this un-symmetrical branching
+It is difficult for me to assume this un-symmetrical branching is

-is solely due to the light the tree is exposed to.
-It
+solely due to the light the tree is exposed to.
+It is

-action of light.
+of light.
 Indeed even in a heavily wooded forest the branches

 never touch each other.
-One possible explanation for this is
+One possible explanation for this

-direction to grow in.
+which direction to grow in.

 Here is a picture of a tree that was planted very close to a house.